 - After 14 days, anyone you live with who doesn’t have symptoms can return to their standard routine

-- However, if anyone in your home gets symptoms, they should stay at home for 7 days from the day their symptoms started (even if that leads to them being at home for longer than 14 days)
+- However, if anyone in your home gets symptoms, they should stay at home for at least 14 days from the day their symptoms started (even if that leads to them being at home for longer than 14 days)

 - If you live with someone who is 70 or over, has a long-term condition, is pregnant or has weakened immunity, try to find somewhere else for them to stay for 14 days